j7k6/docs.j7k6.org/_posts/2017-12-05-ssh-speed-up-login.md

 tags: [ssh]
 ---

-If logging into an SSH server takes a long time, this configugation modifications might help:
+If logging into an SSH server takes a long time, this configuration modifications might help:

 1. In `/etc/ssh/sshd_config` make sure those lines are set or uncommented:
    ```